-HIST 317.
+Three hours. - HIST 317.
 CONSTITUTIONAL LAW OF THE UNITED STATES I. A study of the development of the United States Constitution through use of the case study method.
 This course especially focuses on the constitutional powers of the three branches of government, the relationship between state and federal governmental powers, and property rights and economic liberties.
 Students may not receive credit for both History 317 and Political Science 317.
-Fall semester only, three hours.

-HIST 318.
+Three hours. - HIST 318.
 CONSTITUTIONAL LAW OF THE UNITED STATES II.
 A study of the development of the United States Constitution through the use of the case study method.
 This course especially focuses on the idea of equality and the equal protection clause, due process, privacy and liberty rights, freedom of speech, press and religion and other Bill of Rights issues.
 Students may not receive credit for both History 318 and Political Science 318.
-Spring semester only, three hours.